FarmDyn/documentation/docs/methodology/risk.md

 followers, and all nodes besides *1* have the same probability of 20%.

 ![](../media/figure8.png)
-:   Figure 8: Example of an input decision tree organized as a fan.
+:   Figure 8: Example of an input decision tree organised as a fan.
     Source: Own illustration

 Increasing the number of years leads to a proportional increase in the number of nodes.
 For complex stochastic processes such as MRPs, many paths are needed, each reflecting a Monte-Carlo experiment, to properly capture the properties of the stochastic process.
-That leads to the curse of dimensionality, as the number of variables and equations in the model increases quadratic in the number of years and number of Monte-Carlo experiments.
+This leads to the curse of dimensionality, as the number of variables and equations in the model increases quadratic with the number of years and number of Monte-Carlo experiments.
 As MIP models are NP-hard to solve, that quickly leads to models which cannot be solved in any reasonable time.
 Hence, in a next step, the tree must be reduced to avoid that curse of